 Project name Description Potential Duplication and Synergies 1.
-UNDP/EC project "Enhancement of Living Standards with joint funding from the EU and UNDP" with total project budget of €3,850,000 and project duration 2009-2012.
-Objective: To improve the living standards through: 1) supporting the development of local development strategies; 2) empowering communities by giving opportunities for community-based infrastructure projects; 3) providing local population with access to financing.
-No Duplication.
-The project also has the component of improving specialized rural services, however, it does not address the categories that are essential for driving the farming practices towards adaptation through specifically tailored advice and demonstrations.
-AF project will facilitate the broader sharing knowledge of adaptation measures and best agriculture practices through the regularfield-based demonstration meetings that will be writing up in the local and national media for adaptation advocacy.
+UNDP/EC Objective: No Duplication. project To improve the living "Enhancement of standards through: The project also has the component of Living Standards 1) supporting the improving specialized rural services, with joint funding development of local however, it does not address the from the EU and development categories that are essential for driving UNDP " with total strategies; the farming practices towards project budget of 2) empowering adaptation through specifically tailored €3,850,000 and communities by advice and demonstrations.
+AF project project duration giving opportunities will facilitate the broader sharing 2009-2012. for community-based knowledge of adaptation measures and infrastructure projects; best agriculture practices through the 3) providing local regularfield-based demonstration population with access meetings that will be writing up in the to financing. local and national media for adaptation advocacy.
 Such meetings will be organized on the project demonstration farms with participation of local authorities, other farmers, national government representatives and media.
-Demonstrations of concrete farming and pasture management methods that provide evidence of bringing benefits of greater food security and resilience to droughts will trigger the replication.
-2UNDP/GEF project "Achieving Test, evaluate and promote innovative No duplication.
-Ecosystem solutions to the The UNDP/GEFis directed to improve Stability on problems of land the desert and semi-desert ecosystems DegradedLand in degradation at a pilot by testing and planting local varieties Karakalpakstan and the scale in Kyzyl Rovat (Bukhara Oblast) and and sand stabilization and soil desalinization did not consider climate
+Demonstrations of concrete farming and pasture management methods that provide evidence of bringing benefits of greater food security and resilience to droughts will trigger the replication. dioughts will ungger the replication.
+2. UNDP/GEF Test, evaluate and No duplication. project promote innovative "Achieving solutions to the The UNDP/GEFis directed to improve Ecosystem problems of land the desert and semi-desert ecosystems Stability on degradation at a pilot by testing and planting local varieties Degraded Land in scale in Kyzyl Rovat and sand stabilization and soil Karakalpakstan (Bukhara Oblast) and desalinization did not consider climate and the Kyzylkum Kazakhdarya change scenarios and wind models.
+The Desert'' with a (Karakalpakstan) efforts of the AF project aimed at total project budget communitiesand plantations will be based on wind is \$ 2,787,000.00 replicate best practices dynamics. and duration 2008- in order to achieve The AF project will use the land use